Your First Extension

 Structure

 We recommend you stick to the structure recommended by Symfony in their docs.
-One thing that will differ are the Contao specific resources that will go under Resources/contao.
+One thing that will differ are the Contao specific resources that will go under contao/ (or src/Resources/contao/ if you are using the old bundle structure).
 Contao specific resources in general are the following folders:

 • config